Inverse demand tracking in transportation networks: Numerical solution and computational results

-For the upper level problem \eqref{eq:upper_level_problem}, we apply the same discretization technique and consider three different choices for the observation operator $\mathcal{C}$: \begin{itemize} \item $\mathcal{C}_1$: Apart from the inflow observation, we only observe the densities on the last discretization points of the arcs in $E_D$, as indicated in \eqref{eq:pseudo_outflow_tracking} . \item $\mathcal{C}_2$: Additionally to $\mathcal{C}_1$, we also observe the densities of the arcs in $E_D$ on the interval $[\frac{\omega}{2},\omega]$. \item $\mathcal{C}_3$: We observe the same densities at the same positions as in $\mathcal{C}_1$ but only on a restricted time period $[\hat{T},T]$ for $0<\hat T<T$. \end{itemize}
+For the upper-level problem \eqref{eq:upper_level_problem}, we apply the same discretization technique with different stepsizes, see \cref{sec:documentation}, and consider, if not specified differently, the observation operator $\mathcal{C}$ in which we only observe the densities at the demand vertices from $V_D$, corresponding to the last discretization points of the edges in $E_D$, as well as at the first discretization point of edge $(1)$, monitoring the inflow at $v_0$.
+Additionally, $\mathcal D$ is the zero operator in our experiments.
+Further details and some numerical examples are explained in \cref{sec:documentation} where it is also described how $\mathcal{C}$ and $\mathcal D$ can be adjusted.

-\Cref{fig:example_observation_operator} illustrates the observation operators $\mathcal C_1$ and $\mathcal C_2$ for a 1-2 network.
-In all three cases, the yellow grid point at $v_0$ is observed via the $L^2$-deviation of the inflow.
-The two blue grid points at the end of the arcs leading to a demand node are the two observation points in $\mathcal{C}_1$.
-In addition to the observed instances from $\mathcal{C}_1$, for $\mathcal{C}_2$, we also observe all discretization points in the blue sections at the second half of arcs belonging to $E_D$.
-Let us, once more, note that the use of $\mathcal C_1$ is only reasonable in the discretized setting.
-It does not correspond to an observation of the outflow, but to the observation of the flow along a small spatial interval at the end of the arcs from $E_D$.

-Equipping the discretized upper level problem with the constraint $Au-B\beta=0$ yields a convex, quadratic optimization problem which, exemplary, can be solved using the \texttt{quadprog}-solver of MATLAB in default mode.